aaronb97/Daily-Rate-Bot/README.md

 Ex: /rate 5 1/14/2018

 This command is used if members want to rate a day other than the previous day.
 The bot prevents rating before the sheet's start date and rating into the future.

+### /missing

+A command with no arguments, /missing lists all the days the user has yet to rate.
+This command is useful if a user has been away from the chat for a few days and wants to quickly see what rates they need to make up.

+### /missing all

+This command lists the days missing for everyone involved in the chart.